 About The Long Game: On The Long Game, we highlight stories of courage and conviction on and off the field.
 From athletes who are breaking barriers for women and girls to a Syrian refugee swimmer who overcame the odds to compete at the Paralympics, The Long Game examines the power of sport to change the world for the better.
 The Long Game is hosted by Olympic medalist and change agent Ibtihaj Muhammad as she guides the series around the globe to meet athletes who are fighting for change.
 See All Episodes

 More The Long Game episodes:

 Boxing Provides a Path Out of Poverty for Girls in Pakistan

 A young boxer is using the sport to change her country’s gender norms.

 A Rwandan soccer player is using the sport to promote unity and tolerance among his country’s youth.

 TIBU Africa Changes Lives Through Sports

 A former basketball player is changing the lives of African youth through the power of sports.

 Other Foreign Policy podcasts:

-The Paris climate agreement.
-The Iran nuclear deal.
+The Good Friday Agreement.
+U.S. soccer negotiations for gender parity.
 The Bring Back Our Girls campaign.
 How did these deals get made?
-On The Negotiators, each episode will feature one person telling the story of one dramatic negotiation.
+On The Negotiators, each episode features one person telling the story of one dramatic negotiation.
 Hosted by Jenn Williams, The Negotiators is a production of Foreign Policy and Doha Debates.